-This project takes place within the Turkey and Shoal Creek watersheds, tributaries to the Spring River, within Jasper County, Missouri .
+This project takes place within the Turkey and Shoal Creek watersheds, tributaries to the Spring River, within Jasper County (and the Jasper County NPL site, Missouri.
+This area is within the Jasper County Site referenced above.
 Past mineral processing operations from Eagle Picher and others resulted in the release of hazardous substances and high concentrations of heavy metals in soils around Joplin, triggering clean up actions.
 As a result of the release of heavy metals, migratory bird habitat has declined.
-The funds for this project are derived from the "Settlement Agreement Regarding EaglePicher Holdings, Inc. et al" This Settlement Agreement was approved by the Court on August 13, 2012.
-The cooperating natural resource trustees (Trustees) include the State of Missouri and the U.S. Department of the Interior (DOI).
+The funds for this project are derived from the "Settlement Agreement Regarding EaglePicher Holdings, Inc. et al" approved on August 13, 2012.
 The Trustees are directed to use these funds for the restoration of injured resources.